minsoo91/chess/README.md

 chess
 =====

-chess on terminal using ruby
+Play chess on Terminal!

+Simply clone the repo onto your local machine and type 'ruby game.rb' in Terminal.